BjarturLeoHlynsson/fab-academy-site/docs/pre-fab/week02.md

 - **L_1206**
 - **Conn_PinHeader_1x03**

-After adding the components, I started by connecting all of them together and then labeled everything.
+After adding the components, I connected all of them together and labeled everything.
 Then, I changed the paper to A5 and labeled it.
 Finally, I had something that looked like this:

 ![KiCad Schematic Editor](../images/KiCad/SchDonepng.png)

 ### The PCB Editor

-Next I opened up the pcb Editor and synced my Schematic to the editor by pressing this button:
+Next, I opened the PCB Editor and synced my schematic to the editor by pressing this button:

 ![]()

-Then I arranged the components and started by connecting them together following the labels I had made in the Schematic editor.
+Then, I arranged the components and started connecting them together following the labels I had made in the Schematic Editor.
 So I had this:

 ![]()

 To finish, I placed a square outline to tell the computer how large the board was supposed to be.
-Then I had this which I could use to make the board.
+Then, I had this which I could use to make the board.

 ![]()

-Lastly, as a secondary task, I opened up the 3D viewer and assigned all the components 3D models so I could use that as a reference.
+Lastly, as a secondary task, I opened the 3D viewer and assigned all the components 3D models so I could use that as a reference.

 ![]()

 ### Exporting and Inkscape

+Next, I had to export my KiCad board so I could mill it using the circuit mill.